OSSEC HIDS Content Pack

 destination_port The destination port number associated with the recorded network connection.

-event_observer_ip The OSSEC-registered IP address of the OSSEC agent that observed and reported the originating log event.
+event_observer_ip The OSSEC-registered IP of the OSSEC agent that observed and reported the originating log event.

 source_ip The remote IP address that initiated the network connection.